aslamcode/super-session/README.md

 # Super Session
-The best of autentication with token and session on back-end in same module.
+The best autentication with token and session on back-end in same module.
 Made with love to NodeJS.

 ## Installation